www.workonmondaytravels.com

 Charleston is a quaint little town, but will bring you close to New River Gorge National Park.
 This was our primary reason for staying in Charleston, WV.
 We got into town pretty late, so really just had time to walk downtown a little bit and have dinner.
 Then it was up EARLY to head to New River Gorge National Park.
 If you would like to spend more time in Charleston, read Family Destinations Guide to Charleston! (they know more than I do about Charleston 👍🏼)

-New River Gorge National Park is the United State’s NEWEST national park.
+New River Gorge National Park is the United State’s NEWEST national park and the second national park on the fall US road trip.
 The park covers nearly 70,000 acres of land, meaning you could spend days and days hiking through the park and not be able to see it all.
 However, the biggest attraction of New River Gorge is the huge bridge that crosses the 3000+ foot wide gorge at a height that is 876 feet (nearly as tall as the Eiffel Tower!!)
 Nearly every top-rated hike will likely give you some version of a “great view of the bridge.”

 Get up early to get to New River Gorge National Park!